seL4/sel4-tutorials/tutorials/untyped/untyped.md

 ### Further exercises

 That's all for the detailed content of this tutorial.
-Below we list other ideas for exercises you can try, to become more familiar with untyped objects and memory allocation in seL4.
+Below we list other ideas for exercises you can try to become more familiar with untyped objects and memory allocation in seL4.

 * Allocate objects at specific physical addresses.